Raid on Dover

-The Raid on Dover (known as the Cochecho Massacre) happened in Dover, New Hampshire on June 27–28, 1689.
-Led by Chief Kancamagus, it began King William's War, a series of Indian massacres orchestrated by Jean-Vincent d'Abbadie de Saint-Castin and Father Louis-Pierre Thury.
+The Raid on Dover (also known as the Cochecho Massacre) took place in Dover, New Hampshire, on June 27–28, 1689.
+Led by Chief Kancamagus of the Pennacook, it was part of King William's War, the North American theater of the Nine Years' War (1688–1697), fought between England and France and their respective Native allies.

 Cause

-At the end of King Philip's War (1675-1678), a number of Indians fleeing the Massachusetts Bay Colony militia took refuge with the Abenaki tribe living in Dover.
-The militia ordered Major Richard Waldron to attack the natives and turn refugee combatants over to them.
-Waldron believed he could capture them without a pitched battle, and so on September 7, 1676, invited the natives—about 400 in total, half local and half refugees—to participate in a mock battle against the militia near Cochecho Falls.
+At the end of King Philip's War (1675–1678), a number of Indians fleeing the Massachusetts Bay Colony militia took refuge with the Abenaki tribe living in Dover.
+In response, the Dover area militia ordered Major Richard Waldron to attack the fleeing natives and demanded the Abenaki turn over any refugee combatants.

+Waldron believed he could capture the fleeing natives without a pitched battle, and so on September 7, 1676, deceptively invited the natives—about 400 in total, half local and half refugees, to participate in a mock battle against the militia near Cochecho Falls.
 After the natives discharged their guns, Waldron and Major Charles Frost took them prisoner.
 He sent both refugee combatants and those locals who violently objected to Boston, where seven or eight were convicted of insurrection and executed.
 The rest were sold into slavery, most in Barbados.

 Local Indians were released, but never forgave Waldron for the deception, which violated both sides' rules of honor and hospitality.
 Waldron was appointed Chief Justice for New Hampshire in 1683.

 Revenge

-Thirteen years passed and settlers believed the incident forgotten, when members of the newly formed Wabanaki Confederacy arrived at Dover.
+Thirteen years passed and colonial settlers believed the incident forgotten, when members of the newly formed Wabanaki Confederacy arrived at Dover.
 Citizens expressed concern to Waldron, but he told them to "go and plant your pumpkins, and he would take care of the Indians."

 On June 27, 1689, two native women appeared at each of five garrison houses, asking permission to sleep by the fire, not uncommon in peaceful times.
 All but one house accepted.
 In the dark early hours of the next day, the women unfastened the doors, allowing braves who had concealed themselves to enter.
 The sword-wielding elderly Waldron was cut across his belly with knives, with each warrior saying "I cross out my account."

 Five or six dwelling houses were burned, along with the mills.
 Fifty-two colonists, a full quarter of the entire population, were captured or slain.

 Aftermath

 Captives included Waldron's seven-year-old grandchild Sarah Gerrish, daughter of Elizabeth and John Gerrish.
-These were the first recorded British captives that natives abducted and sold in Quebec.
+These were the first recorded English captives that natives abducted and sold in Quebec.

 In the following month Pemaquid, Maine, met a similar fate.
 John Gyles was taken prisoner at Pemaquid and brought back to Dover, where he reported being in the company of captives taken in the earlier Dover raid.